 When rigging the emergency towing-off pennants, the wire should not have any slack on deck.

 So from the bollard, the eye should pass through the chock.
-Make sure to secure it with a messenger line attached to the splice to give the wire enough slack and prevent it from touching the water.
+Then secure it with a messenger line attached to the splice to give the wire enough slack and prevent it from touching the water.

 Ideal situation where fire wires are useful

 Imagine you are in a tanker vessel loading gasoline in a certain port.
-You made it alongside safely and rigged the fire wires as per the ship-shore safety checklist.
+After mooring the ship safely alongside, you rigged the fire wires as per the ship-shore safety checklist.

-After a few hours, you commenced loading gasoline and everything went well.
-During the middle of your operation, you hear an alarm from the terminal with an accompanying smoke.
+A few hours later, you commenced loading gasoline and everything went well.
+During the middle of your operation, you hear an alarm from the terminal and see one of its tanks.

 They took the fire wires and since your mooring ropes are still tied to the terminal, they can’t do anything other than wait.